apache/freemarker-generator/freemarker-generator-cli/README.md

 While this looks small and tidy there are some nifty features

 * `GrokTool.compile("%{COMBINEDAPACHELOG}")` builds the `Grok` instance to parse access logs in `Combined Format`
-* The source document is streamed line by line and not loaded into memory in one piece
+* The datasource is streamed line by line and not loaded into memory in one piece
 * This also works for using `stdin` so are able to parse GB of access log or other files

 ## 6.11 CSV Transformation